casualjim/caricature/README.markdown

 In Moq it would be the Loose mocking strategy.

 The naming of the methods for creating mocks is the one that JP Boodhoo proposed WhenToldTo and WasToldTo.
-To specify a stub/expectation on an isolation you have one and only one way of doing that with the method called when_told_to.
+To specify a stub/expectation on an isolation you have one and only one way of doing that with the method called when_receiving.
-Then only if you're interested in asserting if a method has been called you can use the was_told_to? method for this.
+Then only if you're interested in asserting if a method has been called you can use the did_receive? method for this.

 <pre>
 isolation = Isolation.for(Ninja)
-isolation.when_told_to(:attack) do |exp|
+isolation.when_receiving(:attack) do |exp|
   exp.with(:shuriken)
   exp.return(3)
 end